aalekseev/10-steps-security-pycon-ee-2020/slides/03-misconceptions.md

 - Staff, Sales, Marketing - use strong passwords, know about phishing
 - Developers - know about vulnerabilities and follow security practices
-- Engeneering Managers - schedule secure audits
+- Engineering Managers - schedule secure audits
 - Project Managers - work with client to avoid changes that will introduce security risks -->